richzhang/PerceptualSimilarity/README.md

 - `p0,p1` contain the two patches
 - `same` contains fraction of human evaluators who thought the patches were the same (0 if all humans thought patches were different, 1 if all humans thought patches were the same)

+### (D) Using the dataset to train the metric

+See script `train_test_metric.sh` for an example of training and testing the metric.
+The code supports training a linear layer on top of an existing representation.
+Training will add a subdirectory in the `checkpoints` directory.

 ## Citation

 If you find this repository useful for your research, please use the following.